predictive-technology-laboratory/sensus/DocFX/articles/protocol-creation.md

 ---

 # Protocol Creation
-Follow the steps below to get a basic Sensus Protocol up and running.
+Follow the steps below to get a basic Sensus Protocol up and running using AWS S3 as the storage endpoint.
+Alternatively, consider setting up a [local-only](xref:local_only_storage) protocol.

 1. [Configure](xref:Sensus.DataStores.Remote.AmazonS3RemoteDataStore) an AWS S3 bucket for data storage.
 1. Within the Sensus app: